djcroissant/AppSheet-API-Integrations/README.md

 # Intro
 This document describes how to use the Connectors platform as a data source in AppSheet.
 The following sequence diagram shows the whole process.
 The sections of this document describe each step.
+Check out my [YouTube channel](https://youtu.be/IwXwEV7HT3M) for a recorded overview of the process.

  The recommended soundtrack for this solution is “[Ain’t No Mountain High Enough](https://youtu.be/-C_3eYj-pOM)”

 ![Integrations sequence diagram](Images/integration_connectors.png)